LeeSandberg/Lee_Sandberg_2D_Game_Code_Test/README.md

 The diffrent passes have very different focus.

-* Keep broken code and return to them later, rather than obsess over them.
 * Go through what functions and variables isn't used and remove them.
-* Organizing out the code from one place, to several managers.
+* Organize the code from one place, to several managers.
 * Writing test functions.
 * Debugging.
-* Good name convetions.
+* Good name conventions.
 * Scope of variables.
 * Completness.
 * Pritify.